getsentry/sentry.engineering/data/blog/perfectly-fitting-text-to-container-in-react.md

 ### Bonus Half Approch: `canvas`

-There's a way (I hear) to render text to a canvas and use `measureText` to get the dimensions, but I don't have a lot of `canvas` experience, I don't know what the A11y implications are, I'm loath to jump out of React too much, etc.
+There's a way (I hear) to render text to a canvas and use `measureText` to get the dimensions, but I don't have a lot of `canvas` experience, handling device pixel ratios is apparently tricky, etc. The upside is avoiding layout thrashing by re-using a single `<canvas>` element.
+I'm keeping this in my back pocket if other approaches fail.

 ## Attempt 1: Driving UI Through React State